 Then there's the fact that the live-export trade is one of the top 40 carbon dioxide emitters in Australia.
 Cattle and sheep are often transported thousands of kilometres by truck before reaching the ships, while the empty vessels journeying back to Australia to collect their next load create further emissions.
 In addition, raising cattle and sheep also generates large amounts of greenhouse gases.

-Two pieces of legislation have the potential to change the fate of millions of animals and the course of history.
-Greens Member of Parliament (MP) Andrew Wilkie and Greens Senator Mehreen Faruqi have introduced bills in the lower and upper house, respectively, that would see an end to the export of live animals for slaughter, if passed.
+A piece of legislation has been introduced into the senate by Greens Senator Mehreen Faruqi that has the potential to change the fate of millions of animals and the course of history.
+If passed, it would see an end to the export of live animals for slaughter.

-These bills must pass through the House of Representatives, and your local member will be asked to vote.
-Please use this form to urge your MP to support these legislative initiatives to end live exports.
+This bill must pass through the House of Representatives, and your local member will be asked to vote.
+Please use this form to urge your MP to support this legislative initiative to end live exports.